Assault & Aggravated Assault

 In an assault case, words may not be enough to prove imminent violence, so courts require the State to prove some sort of “physical act directed toward the victim” to show that violence is imminent.
 For example, in cases where a person points a gun, the pointing of the gun qualifies as ‘a physical act’ that can create a well-founded fear that violence is imminent.
 One court upheld an assault conviction in which the defendant put his fist in his mother’s face and said ‘Leave me alone you f-ing bitch.
 I’m going to punch you in the f-ing face’ (nice kid, huh?).
 K.E.H. v.
 State, 802 So.2d 395, 396 (Fla.
 4th DCA 2001).
 The physical presence of the fists in the face qualified as “imminent violence”.
 But, a lack of imminent violence was found in the case of Gagnard v.
 Sticht, where the defendant threatened to kill the victim and to “F’ him up”, but there was no evidence that Gagnard made any overt acts justifying the victim’s contention that violence was imminent.
 886 So.2d 321, 322 (Fla.
 4th.
 DCA 2004).

 Another common threat that does not qualify as an assault is known as the ‘conditional threat’.
 The conditional threat sets out what will happen “if” someone does something.
 For example, in one common scenario, a defendant told his girlfriend that he would physically harm her if she was around another man.
-Typical jealous dude--but is that criminal?
+Typical jealous dude, we've all heard this one before--but is it criminal?
 The boyfriend’s threat listed above is conditional, and when a Florida court confronted just such facts, it found that the boyfriend simply set “out a conditional threat to do injury at some unspecified future time based upon a possible eventuality, and this does not constitute an assault”.
 Butler v.
 State, 632 So.2d 684, 685 (Fla.
 5th DCA 1994).
+Thus, no assault.

 As you can see from the above, a "simple assault" is not so simple.
 But don't worry, I know a great defense attorney that can help out with assault cases, just pick up the phone and ask away.
 Thanks.